Tuesday, March 7, 2023

 Finance minister Jehoash Mayanja Nkangi lamented that with those funds, he would be able to build three new classrooms for all schools around the country.
 That’s the cost of government intervention the critics do not factor in their musings.

 But the bank was supposed to lend to the public and not to the government.
-People in the know discount the profitability of the bank at this time as it was not serving its core function.
+People in the know discount the profitability of the bank at this time, as it was not serving its core function.

 In a nutshell that is what led to the privatization of UCB, government could not support it and it was leading to the inefficiency of the entire banking sector.

 The government insistence and Mutebile’s eventual disposal of the bank has actually ensured that the bank serves its role.
-So much so that the UCB, now Stanbic, pays in taxes every year for the last three years, the equivalent or more than $20m.
+So much so that UCB, now Stanbic, pays in taxes every year for the last three years, the equivalent or more than $20m.
 This is the amount Stanbic paid for UCB.

-UCB was privatized in 2002 since then across the industry deposits have increased to sh30.2trillion as of June last year from sh1.33trillion in 2000 (I couldn’t find 2002 figures in time for this).
+UCB was privatized in 2002 since then across the industry, deposits have increased to sh30.2trillion as of June last year from sh1.33trillion in 2000 (I couldn’t find 2002 figures in time for this).
 But more importantly lending jumped to sh18.3trillion from sh0.53trillion during the same period.
-This growth is not solely attributable to economic growth, as credit grew by about 17 percent annually, almost thrice as high as the average 6 percent growth shown by the economy during a comparable period.
+This growth is not solely attributable to economic growth, as credit grew by about 17 percent annually, almost thrice as high as the average 6 percent growth shown by the economy during the comparable period.

 While credit to real estate development, personal lending, trade and manufacturing are still ahead of agriculture, it is safe to say it is Ugandans who have benefited the most from this trend.
 Personal lending grew to sh3.7trillion in June last year from an insignificant number in 2000.